Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 Perhaps his most important precept was to **overprotect** the most important pieces on his board.
 It wasn't enough to merely stop the enemy from capturing an important piece next turn.
 He made sure that the enemy would have the most agonizing time should they try to attack it.
 To him, not only would the important piece become even more important because it's safe from attack, but it also gives the other pieces protecting it a bigger purpose – a center of gravity to pour their best effort into.

 When I read Nimzowitsch's book [*My System*](https://en.wikipedia.org/wiki/My_System), I couldn't help but notice something profound.
 Whereas players who came before him thought in terms of *activity*, he thought in terms of *control*.
 To his ancestors, chess was all about lighting as fierce of a fire as you could on the board.
-But to Nimzowitsch, chess was about identifying what makes your position good, then doing everything you can to ensure it stays that way.
+But to Nimzowitsch, chess was about identifying what makes a position good, then doing everything you can to maintain a good position.
 Today, while many, many years have passed since his generation, chess players still approach the game very much in his image.
 It's all about recognizing those desirable board states, then using a variety of strategies to get there.
 It's all about control.

 ---